-Our Seahorse Suite is designed and resourced for children between the ages of 2 and 3 years although, ensuring individual needs, there is flexibility in this.
+Our Seahorse Suite is designed and resourced for children between the ages of 2 and 3 years although, to meet individual needs, there is flexibility in this.
 We work on a minimum ratio of 1:4.
 Some children transition into this room from our Starfish Suite and for some, this is a completely new experience.
 As with all the rooms, all the children and families have a full induction in order for them to feel safe and secure and for key information to be shared.

 Our two year olds face many challenges, exploring and testing boundaries, communication and language development, social development including peer interaction, independence skills and toileting…..everything seems to happen at this age and we are attuned to recognising when individuals are finding this a challenge.
 Our staffing team is equipped with a wealth of knowledge and experience and work closely with families to ensure a consistent approach in supporting each child on their individual journey.

 As with all the children at Sandcastles, our Seahorse children spend their time playing.
 A child who is engrossed in purposeful play is learning and making progress.
 Just like us adults, they learn when they find something interesting and fun.